Get 80% off your plan for your first 3 months*

 Net worth = Assets - Liabilities

-• Positive net worth: Your assets exceed your liabilities, signalling financial stability and growth potential
+• Positive net worth.
+Your assets exceed your liabilities, signalling financial stability and growth potential.

 Why net worth is important for small businesses

-• Fund growth: Higher net worth gives you more resources to reinvest in your business
+• Growth potential.
+Higher net worth gives you more resources to reinvest without taking on excessive debt.

 How to calculate net worth